What better way to explore the Southern coast of Wales than to visit Swansea Bay.

 Voted the best place to live in Wales 2021, come and see what the fuss is about.
 With a huge variety of independent shops, cafes restaurants and ice cream parlours, Mumbles is a great day out.
 In popular tourist seasons the ‘Mumbles Land Train’ transports people to and from Mumbles from Swansea making your visit even easier.

 Beaches, beaches and more beaches.
 The Gower Peninsular is filled with great walks and views, and must-see beaches.
 Three Cliffs Bay is regularly voted one of the most dramatic locations in Britain, with meandering streams, and even a castle on the hill.
 The huge sweep of Rhossili Bay, featuring the broad expanse of Llangennith beach is equally awe-inspiring – Worm’s Head feels like the edge of the world.

 Parks and gardens

 If you have had enough of the beaches, but still enjoy getting out in nature there are numerous parks and gardens to escape into, such as Singleton Park and Clyne Gardens.
-If the weather isn’t great, step inside Plantaisa – Swansea’s hi-tech hot house – with Tropical and Arid zones to explore.
+If the weather isn’t great, step inside Plantasia – Swansea’s hi-tech hot house – with Tropical and Arid zones to explore.
 Did you know?
 You can get 20% off entry to Plantasia when travelling by train.